somyabhattcu1/anitrack/README.md

 * Updates the score of an anime
 * Updates the episode number of an anime
 * Updates the rewatch number of an anime
+* Updates the start date of an anime
+* Updates the complete date of an anime

 ## How to use ?